andrewjamesboyle/asset-tracker/README.md

 ## TODO

+FRONT END:
+- [ ] Create a google form that accepts a CSV file upload
+- [ ] Write Apps Script that parses the CSV file into a JSON object
+- [ ] Send a POST request to this API with the JSON object
+- [ ] Include an authentication mechanism with the POST request

 API SIDE:
 - [ ] Accept a JSON object of contacts
 - [ ] Format this into a Property Radar Request Object